radcamp/radcamp.github.io/AF-Biota/07_momi2_API.md

 ### What are some other familiar programs that use the SFS?
 ### How is momi2 different?
 And why are we using it?
 Most importantly, how do you pronounce it?

-**Pronunciation:** Care of Jonathan Terhorst (somewhat cryptically), from a [github issue I created to resolve this conundrum](https://github.com/popgenmethods/momi2/issues/6): "How do you pronounce ∂a∂i? ;-)"
+**Pronunciation:** Care of Jonathan Terhorst (somewhat cryptically), from a [github issue I created to resolve this conundrum](https://github.com/popgenmethods/momi2/issues/6): "How do you pronounce ∂a∂i? ;-)"....
+And another perspective from Jack Kamm: "Both pronunciations are valid, but I personally say 'mommy'".

 ## momi2 installation
 `momi2` requires python3, which is a different version of python we've been using up to now.
 Fortunately conda makes it easy to run python2 and python3 side by side.
 We will install python3 in a separate [conda environment](https://conda.io/docs/user-guide/concepts.html#conda-environments), and then install and run momi2 analyses using this environment.
 A conda environment is a container for python packages and configurations.
 More on creating/managing [conda environments](https://conda.io/docs/user-guide/tasks/manage-environments.html).